xiaoyuguan/ostwald_spheremesh/README.md

 # -----ostwald_spheremesh-----

-# Input file and simulation result of Ostwald ripening simulation in spheremesh (PFHub Benchmark problem 2d).
+# Input file and simulation result of Ostwald ripening simulation in sphere mesh (PFHub Benchmark problem 2d).
 The simulation is run by MOOSE framework.